GET TO KNOW US

 Students and teachers sit in one of the newly renovated classrooms.

 CORE has supported the evolving needs of frontline communities in Mykolaiv since the start of the war.
-Our tailored programs meet Ukrainians where they are at—whether its restoring vital infrastructure or repairing homes.
+Our tailored programs meet Ukrainians where they are at—whether it’s restoring vital infrastructure or repairing homes.
 Learn more about our work in the region.